 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 B. All reasonable expenses of the department relating or apportioned to a receivership, including receiver fees and attorney fees, costs of preliminary or other examinations of the person placed into receivership and expenses relating to the management of any office or other asset of the person placed in receivership, shall be awarded by the court for payment to the department out of the assets of the receivership.
 The department shall assess those expenses against the receivership quarterly and shall deposit those amounts in the department receivership revolving fund, as provided in section 6-135.01.
 Those assessments have priority over the other creditors of the receivership.
-Notwithstanding the other provisions of this subsection, on request by the superintendent, the court may award personal property of the receivership to the department as partial compensation for the services rendered during the administration of the receivership.
+Notwithstanding the other provisions of this subsection, on request by the deputy director, the court may award personal property of the receivership to the department as partial compensation for the services rendered during the administration of the receivership.